SAP-samples/smart-co2nverter-ai/README.md

 ## Description

 Leverage a generalized approach to applying Generative AI to business challenges with SAP BTP.
-In this sample, you will deploy an SAP Cloud Application Programming application that interacts with Azure AI and a React Native mobile app implementing a Smart CO2 Converter App.
+In this sample, you will deploy an SAP Cloud Application Programming backend that interacts with Azure AI and a React Native mobile app implementing a Smart CO2 Converter App.
+This samples CAP backend is based on [Consume OpenAI services (GPT) through CAP & SAP BTP, AI Core](https://github.com/SAP-samples/azure-openai-aicore-cap-api) as boilerplate code which implements parts of the [Reference architecture of an SAP BTP CAP application using GPT Models of OpenAI](https://github.com/SAP/sap-btp-reference-architectures/tree/main/hyperscalers/openai).

 ## Challenge